cainethings/ai-masters/semester-4/big-data-for-machine-learning/2-marks.md

 >A system that stores data across multiple machines, providing fault tolerance and scalability.

 **Q: List out the file formats supported by HDFS.**
->Text, Sequence, Avro, Parquet, ORC, and RCFile.
+> - Text
+> - Sequence
+> - Avro
+> - Parquet
+> - ORC
+> - RCFile

 **Q: What are the significant features in Hadoop 2.0?**
+> - YARN for resource management
+> - high availability
->YARN for resource management, high availability, and support for non-MapReduce frameworks.
+> - support for non-MapReduce frameworks

 **Q: How name-node failure is handled in Hadoop ecosystem?**
 >By using a standby NameNode for high availability and automatic failover.